freelawproject/free.law/content/pages/data-services.md

  - **Three Hours**: Please give me a histogram of the usage of exclamation points in Supreme Court opinions.

+Some more complex projects include:

+ - Please gather all of the initial complaints in PACER that match a given nature of suit code and make them available for download.

+ - Please gather all of the header information for any dockets in a given jurisdiction.

+ - Please provide consulting guidance for a startup idea that I wish to pursue.

 ### Joint Projects

-In addition to data requests, we are also open to working on projects with a common goal.
+In addition to data or consulting requests, we are also open to working on projects with a common goal.
 If you have projects that might require generating new forms of metadata or that might require significant effort on our behalf, please [get in touch][c] with your idea so we can discuss it further.

 If the project is one that we also have on our roadmap, we can sometimes work together towards a common goal.

 ### Getting Started